rsvim/ex.rsvim/README.md

 There are a lot of ex commands, which cannot be done all at once.
 This section trace the status of each command with below symbols:

-- ✅ Almost compatible and recommended
+- ✅ Almost compatible
-- 🔰 Preliminarily completed and usable
+- 🔰 Basically usable
-- 🚧 Working in Progress or Planned
+- 🚧 Working in Progress
-- 🔴 Not exist or Missing
+- 🔴 Missing

 | Status | Command | Alias | Description                       | Since Version |
 | ------ | ------- | ----- | --------------------------------- | ------------- |